jarni66/Rakamin_Project/README.md

 - Response rate

 # Getting Started
-To run this project you will need Visual Studio Code to run web scraping script and Jupyter notebook to run data exploratory.
+To run this project you will need Jupyter notebook.
+Project having some stages on it's process and combined in source_code_master.ipynb.

 ## Built with
 - [![Python][Python.com]][Python-url]